withastro/astro/packages/integrations/mdx/README.md

 Markdown content is transformed into HTML through remark-rehype which has [a number of options](https://github.com/remarkjs/remark-rehype#options).

-You can use remark-rehype options in your config file like so:
+You can set remark-rehype options in your config file:

 ```js
 // astro.config.mjs